Growth of Sobolev norms for the analytic NLS on $\mathbb T^2$: Generation sets and combinatorics

-where all the $z_j $ with $j\neq k-1$ are fixed with $z_j\in S_2$ if $1\leq j\leq k-2$ and $z_j\in S_1$ if $k\leq j\leq N-1$.
-Each combinatorial nuclear family identifies a quadruple in $\AA$ and hence an abstract family according to Definition \ref{def.fam}.
+Each combinatorial nuclear family identifies a quadruple in $\AA$ formed by $\be_{j_1},\be_{j_2}\in\AA_k$ and $\be_{j_3},\be_{j_4}\in\AA_{k+1}$ and hence an abstract family according to Definition \ref{def.fam}.
 This fixes a set $\FF$. \begin{lemma} The set $\FF$ defined by the combinatorial nuclear families is a genealogical tree according to Definition \ref{def.fam2}. \end{lemma} \begin{proof} Properties $1,2,3$ follow directly from the definition (see also \cite{CKSTT}).
 As for property $4$ we proceed as follows.
 Let $\sigma$ be the permutation of the elements of $S_1,S_2$ defined by

 For all $\ell=1,\dots, N-1$ we define the map $\mathfrak f_\ell: \Sigma \to\Sigma $ as

 All the $\mathfrak f_\ell$ preserve the sets $\Sigma_i$ and the combinatorial nuclear families.
 Moreover they commute with each other.
 Given any two elements $\be_{j_1},\be_{j_2}\in \AA_i$ we consider the corresponding two elements $ \mathtt e_{j_1},\mathtt e_{j_2}$ in $\Sigma_i$.
 Then there exists a map $\mathfrak g_{j_1,j_2}$, composition of a finite number of $\mathfrak{f}_\ell$, which maps $ \mathtt e_{j_1}$ to $\mathtt e_{j_2}$.
 By construction these maps preserves the $\Sigma_i$ and the combinatorial nuclear families.
 We pull back $\mathfrak g_{j_1j_2}$ to $\AA$ and then extend it to $\ZZ^m$ by linearity.
 This is the required map $g_{j_1j_2}$. \end{proof}